I Fractured My Sacrum – What Can I Expect from Recovery?

 These types of fractures, also known as insufficiency fractures, are the kind that typically occur in the elderly that have weak bones or other conditions such as osteoporosis.
 In these cases, a person may have slipped or fallen on their tailbone and will experience persistent buttocks or back pain.
 The pain is usually described as an achy feeling in the hips, lower back, and buttocks.

-High energy sacral fractures
+High-energy sacral fractures

 These types of fractures are often a result of trauma such as a car accident or a fall from high up.
 They can also occur in conjunction with pelvic or spinal fractures, especially in the event of a motor vehicle collision.
 About 50% of all high-energy sacral fractures also result in nerve injuries in the lowest segments of the spinal cord.